Zach Nelson, President and Chief Executive Officer of NetSuite

 Co-Founder, Chief Technology Officer, and Chairman of the Board, NetSuite

 Mr. Goldberg spent eight years at Oracle Corporation, where he served as a vice president.
 He was involved in a variety of projects, all focused on making powerful database technology more accessible to users.
 When he left Oracle, he started mBED Software and built groundbreaking Web site technology.
 He founded NetSuite in 1998.
 Mr. Goldberg holds a B.A.
-Summa Cum Laude in Applied Mathematics from Harvard College.
+Summa Cum Laude in Applied Mathematics from Harvard University.

 General Manager, the Oakland Athletics